-Figure~\ref{fig:IR-full-heatmap} on page~\pageref{fig:IR-full-heatmap} already displays the values of $\ell$ provided by \objw in the IR algorithm.
-Figure~\ref{fig:IR-k-heatmap} complements it by showing the required values of $k$ for \objw.
+Fig.~\ref{fig:IR-full-heatmap} on page~\pageref{fig:IR-full-heatmap} already displays the values of $\ell$ provided by \objw in the Imbs-Raynal algorithm.
+Fig.~\ref{fig:IR-k-heatmap} complements it by showing the required values of $k$ for \objw.
 The extra constraint introduced by chaining the two objects suggests that a single \kl-cast algorithm could achieve better performance.
-But this is not the case if we examine the performance of the revisited Imbs-Raynal algorithm depicted in Fig.~\ref{fig:IR-full-heatmap}.
-The reason lies in the need for higher quorum values in \objw due to the fact the $\single=\ffalse$.
+But this is not the case if we examine the performance of the reconstructed Imbs-Raynal algorithm depicted in Fig.~\ref{fig:IR-full-heatmap}.
+The reason lies in the need for higher quorum values in \objw due to $\single=\ffalse$.
 In the future, we plan to investigate if variants of this algorithm can achieve tighter bounds and explore the limits of signature-free \kl-cast-based broadcast in the presence of an MA and Byzantine processes.